a co-production of

 Directed by A.J.
 Allegra

-It’s summer on the Northshore and everyone is miserable!
-Simon loves Mandi, but Mandi loves Connie, but Connie loves Nina, but Nina loves Barry, and Barry just loves himself.
-All anyone wants to do is cross the damn causeway and get back to New Orleans.
-This world premiere local comedy by NOLA Project playwright Gab Reisman (TASTE, CATCH THE WALL, FLOOD CITY) takes a Russian classic and transports it to our day and age in hilarious and touching ways.
+Simon loves Mandi, but Mandi loves Connie.
+Connie loves Nina, but Nina loves Barry.
+And Barry just loves himself.
+All anyone wants to do is get through the weekend and get across the Causeway!
+This world-premiere dark family comedy by NOLA Project ensemble member Gab Reisman (TASTE, CATCH THE WALL, FLOOD CITY) takes a Russian classic and transports it to our day and age in hilarious and touching ways.

 MEET THE WRITER